MyroG/MyroP-s-Arcade-Machine/README.md

 ![Showcase](https://github.com/MyroG/MyroP-s-Arcade-Machine/blob/master/Doc/heli.gif)

-Both games are synced for remote players
+Both games are synced for remote players.

 The machine can be scaled up and down for smaller and bigger avatars.

 The latest version of the arcade machine can be tested here : https://vrchat.com/home/world/wrld_22e9b1a3-1d2e-4800-b46d-ce3501b07001